 Hurry Home, Hedgehog! by Belle Yang

-The weather it turning bad and a hedgehog is on his way home.
+The weather is turning bad, and a hedgehog is on his way home.
 He hears lots of different sounds along the way.

 As an added touch, this book is written in both Mandarin Chinese characters and English writing with translations on each page.